webit-de/typo3-imagewidthspecificationwizard/Documentation/Configuration/Reference/Index.rst

          String

    Description
-         Description for the option in the selectfield to clear the field »imagewidth«
+         Description for the option in the select field to clear the field »imagewidth«

          **Note:**